-When claiming R&D Tax Credits, there are two schemes that you need to be savvy about so you can maximise the funding available:
+When claiming R&D Tax Credits, there are two schemes that you need to be savvy about so you can maximise your funding available:

 At GrantTree, we are adept at claiming under both the SME and RDEC schemes.
 We are also well versed at advising you about the best way to position your company to maximise your claim, so if you have any questions, please get in touch!